audreylo12/hello_world/README.md

 This is my first attempt to create a Git repository on GitHub.
 The goal here is to learn how to create and maintain a repository.
-I am interesteed (among other things) in:
+I am interested (among other things) in:
 - Creating a branch
 - Working on the branch and committing my changes.
 - Merging the branch to `main`.